miso-lims/walkthroughs/3-0-libraries.md

 1. Repeat for all the libraries.
 1. Click _Save_.

+## How can I delete a library?
+Libraries can be deleted from the Libraries list page by selecting the libraries and clicking _Delete_.
+A library cannot be deleted if it has any dilutions.
+Only the library's creator or an admin can delete a library.
+Deleted items are listed on the Deletions list page.

+## How can I delete a dilution?
+Dilutions can be deleted from the Dilutions list page by selecting the dilutions and clicking _Delete_.
+A dilution cannot be deleted if it has been added to any pools.
+Only the dilution's creator or an admin can delete a dilution.
+Deleted items are listed on the Deletions list page.

+## How can I delete a pool?
+Pools can be deleted from the Pools list page by selecting the pools and clicking _Delete_.
+A pool cannot be deleted if it has been added to any partitions.
+Any associated orders will be deleted along with a pool.
+Only the pool's creator or an admin can delete a pool.
+Deleted items are listed on the Deletions list page.

+## How can I delete an order?
+Orders can be deleted from the Edit Pool page by selecting the orders and clicking _Delete_.
+A library cannot be deleted if it has any dilutions.
+Deleted items are listed on the Deletions list page.

 < <a href="2-0-samples">Samples tutorial</a> | <a href="index">Home</a> | <a href="4-0-sequencing">Sequencing tutorial</a> >